Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry-avroencoder/README.md

 Provides API to encode to and decode from Avro Binary Encoding plus a content type with schema ID.
 Uses [SchemaRegistryClient][schemaregistry_client] to get schema IDs from schema content or vice versa.

+### Supported message models

+Support has been added to certain Azure Messaging SDK model classes for interoperability with the `AvroEncoder`.
+These models are subtypes of the `MessageType` protocol defined under the `azure.schemaregistry.encoder.avroencoder` namespace.
+Currently, the supported model classes are:

+- `azure.eventhub.EventData` for `azure-eventhub>=5.9.0b1`

 ### Message format

 If a message type that follows the MessageType protocol is provided to the encoder, it will encode the corresponding data and content type properties as follows: